vasilionjea/lofi-dx/README.md

   "other": {}
 }
 ```
-The compact strucure reduces the index size and the JS memory allocation by about 50% as compared to the expanded structure below.
+The compact strucure reduces the index size and JS memory allocation by about 50% as compared to the expanded structure below.
 When a document is indexed, or during a phrase match, an index entry is parsed and momentarily expanded to the following structure:
 ```js
 {
   "national": {